exyi/diplomka/diplomka/text/2-oview-4.0-number-classes.md

 Given that each base-edge couple can pair in either **cis** or in **trans** conformation, we multiply this by an additional two options, resulting in a total of **156** possibilities.

 It is evident that not all theoretically possible pairs can make sense chemically.
-For instance, the Hoogsteen edge of cytosine consists of single NH<sub>2</sub> group, which can only act as hydrogen bond donor.
+For instance, the Hoogsteen edge of cytosine consists of a single NH<sub>2</sub> group, which can only act as a hydrogen bond donor.
 Thus, a **cHH C-C** basepair, involving only this edge, cannot provide a stabilizing base interaction.

 <!-- The conformation is different for each of the four nucleotides.